 The most common method of maintaining a machine after a failure has occurred was the traditional reactive maintenance method.
 Realizing the need for improvement, maintenance personnel started to estimate life and replace motion control components before they fail.
 This is called the preventive maintenance method.
 More recently, with the advancement of IIoT (Industrial Internet of Things) and real-time availability of status data, another method was born - the predictive maintenance method.

-The three maintenance methods have the same goal of eliminating machine downtime, but only one does it more efficiently.
+The three maintenance methods have the same goal of eliminating machine downtime but do it differently.

 The chart above summarizes the process of the three methods.
 The red arrows show the process for traditional "reactive" maintenance, and the blue arrows show the process for both "preventive" and "predictive" maintenance.